banacorn/agda-mode-vscode/README.md

 Unicode input also works in the input prompt, though it's a bit less powerful.

 If you are having trouble typing the backslash "\\", you can change it by:
-1. Go to "Preferences: Open Keyboard Shortcurs" and configure the keybinding of "Agda: Activate input method" (`agda-mode.input-symbol[Activate]`).
+1. Go to "Preferences: Open Keyboard Shortcuts" and configure the keybinding of "Agda: Activate input method" (`agda-mode.input-symbol[Activate]`).
 2. Go to "Settings > Agda Mode > Input Method: Activation Key" and replace it with the same keybinding as above.

 Cancel `agdaMode.inputMethod.enable` in the settings to disable the input method.